 Women directors

-Women are well-represented on Nordic company boards in the period covered by this 2022 Board Index (1 June 2021-31 May 2022).
+Women are well-represented on Nordic company boards in the period covered by the 2024 Board Index (1 June 2023–31 May 2024).
 Gains towards gender parity are being made across the countries in the region.

-Norway is the only country among the four under review that has a specific gender quota.
-The Norwegian Public Limited Liability Companies Act of 1997 stipulates that the board must represent both genders as follows:
+Among the four countries under review, Norway is the only one where a specific gender quota is in place.
+The Norwegian Public Limited Liability Companies Act (1997) stipulates that the board must represent both genders as follows:

 (i) if the board has two or three members, both genders must be represented; (ii) if the board has four or five members, each gender must be represented by at least two; (iii) if the board has from six to eight members, each gender must be represented by at least three; (iv) if the board has nine members, each gender must be represented by at least four; and (v) if the board has more than nine members, each gender must be represented by at least 40%.

-At the time of our research, 39% of all board members across the region were women, a slight increase from 37% in 2020 and 38% in 2021.
-This year, 45 boards have a 40% or higher share of women among all board members across the region.
+At the time of our research, 40% of all board members across the region are women, a slight decrease from 41% in 2023.

 Women in leadership positions